Wenlab/Auto-Worm-Behavior-Detector/readme.md

 # Update Log

 * 2023-05-24: version 1.0.0, first release.
-* 2023-07-16: Now you can add labels to the video!
 * 2023-09-16: version 1.1.0, add the use of $a_3$ when labelling turn.
 * 2023-09-18: version 1.2.0, add roaming.
-* 2024-05-14: version 1.3.0
-  * use (boundary_A+boundary_B)/2 to correct the online centerline recorded by Colbert.
+* 2024-05-14: version 1.3.0, use (boundary_A + boundary_B) / 2 to correct the online centerline recorded by Colbert.
-  * use my own codes to calculate the curvature of a centerline.
-* 2024-05-23: version 1.3.1, add head-tail-swapped.
 * 2024-07-19: version 1.4.0, now this software can be used to process centerlines recorded by any platforms!

 # Demo